 - Open the PicsArt Card Maker.
 This automatically opens a canvas sized to be the perfect fit for the message of gratitude you’re going to send.
 In the editor, you can explore and edit pre-designed templates or create your own.

 - Upload a picture of you and your mom or mother figure that you want to use on your card.
-Want to surprise her?
-Choose Happy Mother’s Day images, templates, and photos from PicsArt’s unlimited library of editable content.
+Then pair it with one of these sweet Mother’s Day quotes.

 - Resize and crop your image.
 Trim out busy backgrounds and unwanted parts (or people) from the photo.
 The Crop tool is an essential editing tool to make sure your images are exactly as you want them to be.
 To enlarge or shrink a photo without sacrificing its quality, read this tutorial on how to resize your images.
 For your Mother’s Day Card, try choosing a Square Fit, and resizing your image on a special or unique background.
 You can make the background your mom’s favorite color, or you can choose a background inspired by the way color interacts with psychology and mood.